Curve-Aware Gaussian Splatting for 3D Parametric Curve Reconstruction: Introduction

 \section{Introduction}

-Parametric curves, as fundamental geometric primitives, play a vital role in structured 3D representation and geometric understanding.
-Their ability to compress geometric information while maintaining CAD compatibility makes them indispensable for industrial applications.
-A critical challenge lies in reconstructing high-precision parametric curves from unstructured data, such as noised point clouds or multi-view images, as sensor imperfections and incomplete observations inevitably degrade reconstruction quality.
+Parametric curves, as fundamental geometric primitives, play a vital role in structured 3D representations and geometric understanding~\cite{liu2023limap,wang2025omniearth,gao2024learning,lan2022arm3d}.
+Their ability to compress geometric information while maintaining CAD compatibility~\cite{Wang_2024} makes them indispensable for industrial applications.
+A critical challenge lies in reconstructing high-precision parametric curves from unstructured data, such as noisy point clouds or multi-view images, as sensor imperfections and incomplete observations~\cite{wang2025harnessingmassivesatelliteimagery,10506102} inevitably degrade reconstruction quality.

-Traditional methods for 3D curve reconstruction typically require clean 3D point clouds as input for subsequent fitting procedures.
-The recent NEF framework~\cite{Ye_2023_CVPR} first achieved 3D curve reconstruction directly from 2D images through a two-stage ``edge point cloud reconstruction + parametric curve fitting'' pipeline that combines neural radiance fields with RANSAC-based optimization.
+Early methods~\cite{liu2021pc2wf,wang2020pie,zhu2023nerve} for 3D curve reconstruction typically require clean 3D point clouds as input for subsequent fitting procedures.
+The recent NEF framework~\cite{Ye_2023_CVPR} first achieves 3D curve reconstruction directly from 2D images through a two-stage ``edge point cloud reconstruction + parametric curve fitting'' pipeline that combines neural radiance fields (NeRFs)~\cite{mildenhall2020nerf} with RANSAC-based optimization~\cite{Fischler1981RandomSC}.
 However, this approach accumulates errors from the disconnected two-stage optimization process, making it sensitive to the noise of the reconstructed point cloud.
-EMAP~\cite{Li2024CVPR} improves upon NEF by enhancing edge localization through unbiased distance UDF modeling and elimination equation rendering.
+EMAP~\cite{Li2024CVPR} improves upon NEF by enhancing edge localization through the unsigned distance function (UDF) modeling and unbiased equation rendering.
 Though its ``cluster-then-fitting'' strategy reduces error propagation, the method remains fundamentally constrained by the point cloud quality given in the first stage.
-Notably, these approaches suffer from low computational efficiency due to independent neural optimizations at each stage.
-While EdgeGaussians~\cite{chelani2024edgegaussians} accelerates reconstruction using Gaussian splatting, it still fails to overcome the inherent limitations of a two-stage fashion pipeline.
+Notably, these approaches suffer from low computational efficiency due to NeRF optimizations~\cite{mildenhall2020nerf}.
+While EdgeGaussians~\cite{chelani2024edgegaussians} accelerates reconstruction using Gaussian splatting~\cite{kerbl3Dgaussians}, it still fails to overcome the inherent limitations of a two-stage fashion pipeline.